Most beautiful women in the USSR

 Elena Kondulainen became a sex symbol after the movie 100 Days Before the Command.
 This film wasn’t a big success as a film product, but there were quite erotic scenes.
 Kondulainen became a star, and in the following years diligently maintained her status, shocking the public with her outspoken antics.

 Anna Samokhina – Gina Lollobrigida of the Soviet cinema.
 Samokhina became famous after her first role.
 She played Mercedes in the film The Prisoner of If Castle.
-Then she played a major role in the film Thieves in law.
+Then she played a major role in the film Thieves In Law.

 Margarita Terekhova – Natascha McElhone of the Soviet cinema.
 She starred in The Mirror, directed by Andrei Tarkovsky, The Belarusian Railway Station by Andrei Smirnov, in the historical film Primordial Rus.
 But most viewers still remember Terekhova as Milady in Three Musketeers and Pious Martha in the film by Ian Freed.

 Tamara Akulova – Kim Basinger of the Soviet cinema.
 Tamara was noticed by famous Russian film director Sergei Bondarchuk.
 The actress woke up famous after the film Bednaya Masha (Poor Mary).
-In the 80s Akulova played many roles, it was a golden time for her career.
+In the 80s Akulova played many roles, it was a golden time of her career.

 Olga Ostroumova – Monica Vitti of the Soviet cinema.
 The roles in the films We’ll Live Till Monday and The Dawns Here Are Quiet made her famous.